TylerTemp/SaintsField/README.md

 For each argument:

-*   `bool autoExpand=true`: if the view is not enough to show all buttons in a row, automatically expand to a vertical group.
-*   `bool defaultExpanded=false`: if true, the buttons group will be expanded as a vertical group by default.
+*   `bool defaultExpanded=false`: if true, the buttons group will be expanded on below by default.
 *   AllowMultiple: No

-Known Issue:

-1. IMGUI: If you have a lot of flags and you turn **OFF** `autoExpand`, The buttons **WILL** go off-view.
-2. UI Toolkit: when `autoExpand=true`, `defaultExpanded` will be ignored

 ```csharp
 using SaintsField;